 On the 26th of May 1928, Amundsen was at a celebratory lunch for aviators Hubert Wilkins and Carl Eielson following their flight from Alaska to Spitsbergen, a message was received that Nobile had disappeared in his latest airship the Italia.
 This was a second attempt by Nobile to fly to the North Pole, an entirely Italian expedition intended in part to show that he didn't need anyone else such as Amundsen to lead it.
 Reporters were present and Amundsen stated his support and said he would help, though any official role was rejected by the Norwegian government at the request of Mussolini.

 On June the 18th 1928, the overloaded aircraft took off into bright sunlight and was described by a fisherman as heading into a bank of fog, climbing to try and fly over it, this was the last anyone ever saw of the aircraft or the men on board.
-One of the floats from the flying boat was found some time later along with other debris, though no trace of the crew's remains were ever found, it is assumed to have crashed in the Barents Sea after the last radio message at 6pm.
+The last radio message was sent at 6pm after which it assumed the aircraft crashed into the Barents Sea.
+One of the fuel tanks from the flying boat was found at sea some time later it was considered by experts to have been converted into a makeshift float.
+This indicates that some of the crew had survived some time after crashing to make this modification and attempt to return to safety.
+The deaths of Amundsen and the other five crew in the cold waters of the Barents Sea was not as quick and merciful as had been initially thought.
+The tank is on display in the Polar Museum in Tromso.
+No trace of the crews' remains were ever found.

-Nobile and seven others were rescued five days after Amundsen went missing from the ice where their airship had crashed, though eight of his crew had died in the incident.
+Nobile and seven others were rescued from the ice where their airship had crashed five days after Amundsen went missing.

 The Amundsen Monument at Oslo, unveiled on the 14th of December 2011, 100 years to the day from when these five men arrived at the south pole